 As a result, if the weather outside isn't warm enough (temperatures over 68 F (20 C) are required for eggplant seeds to germinate), you can start their growth indoors, which is the finest of container gardening.
 They can be transplanted into the correct containers once they have sprouted and have up to four leaves.

-3. Choose The Right Pots
+3. Choose The Right Container

-4. Select Appropriate Soil
+4. Select The Appropriate Soil

 Eggplants prefer well-draining soil, although excessive dryness might impair the fruit's overall appearance and flavour.
 Most ordinary potting soils will suffice, although those designed to store more moisture may require the addition of a little mulch to aid drainage.